michelmbem/AddyScript/docs/classes.md

 #### Automatic properties:

 Since defining a property consists of declaring a backing field, then defining the property's read and write accessors, AddyScript can help the programmer save time by doing most of the work automatically.
 To this end, the scripting language supports a shorter syntax for the definition of a property:

 ```
 property property_name { [scope] read; [scope] write; }
 ```

 As you can see, with this syntax, accessors are reduced to the contextual keywords **read** and **write** optionally preceded by a scope.
 For such a property, the scripting engine automatically generates a backing field as well as the accessors logic.
 The content between braces can even be omitted if no accessors have a different scope than the property itself, resulting in something as short as: `property property_name;` which is equivalent to `property property_name { read; write; }`.

 **Remark**: The specification of an automatic property is identical to that of an abstract property except that the scripting engine doesn't generate any logic for an abstract property.
 It expects concrete subclasses to do so.

 #### Indexers:

 Indexers are a special type of property that allows instances of user-defined classes to behave like collections.
 A class can have only one indexer, and it cannot be static.
-An indexer is always declared as a property with an empty pair of square brackets ([]) as its name.
+An indexer is always declared as a property with an empty pair of square brackets ([ ]) as its name.
 It cannot be automatic: you must provide logic for its accessors.
 An indexer's accessors take an implicit parameter called **__key** that contains the value of the expression enclosed in the square brackets (i.e., the index or key) at the time the indexer is invoked.
 An indexer's writer also takes the implicit parameter **__value** like any other writer.

 #### Specifying an event:

 An event specification consists of the **event** keyword followed by the prototype of the event.
-The prototype is a name (an identifier) ​​followed by a comma-separated list of parameters in parentheses.
+The prototype is a name (an identifier) followed by a comma-separated list of parameters in parentheses.
 Once an _foo_ event is defined in a class, this automatically adds three methods to the class:

 * A method to add handlers to the _foo_ event: `void add_foo(closure handler)`